jimhigson/oboe.js-dissertation/main/main.md

 The developer pays a high price for progressive parsing, the SAX version is considerably longer and more difficult to read.
-SAX's low-level semantics require a lengthy expression and push the responsibility of maintaining state regarding the current position in the document and the nodes that have previously been seen onto the programmer.
-This maintenance of state tends to programmed once per usage rather than assembled as the composition of reusable parts.
+SAX's low-level semantics require a lengthy expression and push onto the programmer the responsibility for managing state regarding the current position in the document and the nodes that have previously been seen.
+This maintenance of state tends to be programmed once per usage rather than assembled as the composition of reusable parts.
 I find the order of the code under SAX also quite unintuitive; event handlers cover multiple unrelated cases and each concern spans multiple handlers.
 This lends to